nana0211/SPACEDATAVIZTUTORIAL/README.md

 ![Locate Uploading Area Screenshot](Locate.png)

-2. **Click on the "Choose File" button** to open the file selector dialog.
+2. **Click on the "Select a File" button** to open the file selector dialog.

 ![Choose File Button Screenshot](UploadFile.png)